IBM/cloud-native-starter/workshop/01-introduction.md

 **Web-api microservice**

-The objective of this microservice is to combine information from different services and provide that information to be consumned using a REST api in the vue webapp.
+The objective of this microservice is to combine information from different services and provide that information to be consumned using a REST API in the vue webapp.
 In this case the information of **articals** and **authors** are combined to be consunmed by the webapp.

 This microservice also organized in following packages: